jvcreyes/OOOrangeProject/README.md

 Definition of Terms

-	Axies - are digital pets/characters that you use to battle in the Axie Infinity universe.
-Such in-game creatures can be raised, bred and sold through the market(https://marketplace.axieinfinity.com/).
+	Axies - are unique digital creatures/pets which players use to battle in the Axie Infinity Universe represented by Non-Fungible Tokens (NFTs).
+Such in-game creatures can be collected, bred and sold through the market(https://marketplace.axieinfinity.com/).